nus-cs2113-AY2223S1/ip/docs/README.md

 2.[D][ ] Return book (by: Monday)
 ```

-9. **bye**
-   - Exits the task manager app, and all information is stored in "data/duke.txt"
+### bye - Exits the task manager app, and all information is stored in "data/duke.txt"
 ```
 bye
 __________________________________________________